arnicas/interactive-vis-course/Week14/README.md

 See the worksheets in scatter_data_plus_codes.xlsx and in deaths_04yearsold_codes.xlsx.

-Click on map to update line chart: **lines_transition_map.html**
+Click on map to update line chart: **[lines_transition_map.html](lines_transition_map.html)**  This takes a while to load, and the spinner isn't working right.

-Improved Scrollytelling: **Week13/scroller_template_lines2.html**

-## JS Switch Statements as Function Lookups

-Convert a JS Switch to a Function Lookup: http://www.nikola-breznjak.com/blog/javascript/converting-a-javascript-switch-statement-into-a-function-lookup/

-Being more Functional (Same approach): http://encosia.com/first-class-functions-as-an-alternative-to-javascripts-switch-statement/
+TODO: Fix the loading gif.

 ## A Useful Thing for Pre-Debugging and Interviewing: Linting

+Linting is running an app over your code to check for style and obvious errors, like variable conflicts or unused variables.
+Linters will often help you avoid bugs and save time.

 * http://jshint.com/about/
 * http://jshint.com/install/

-You can run it from the command line.
+You can run jshint from the command line.
 Also look at "JS Beautifiers."

+A former colleague has written a great blog post on better ways to lint and check for formatting errors in JS:  http://glebbahmutov.com/blog/1-2-3-linted/

+This requires you to have node installed and do a bunch of other modules installs.
+I set it up for myself, and I can help.

 ## D3's "Reusable Chart Pattern"

+You've seen that D3 is a pretty "manual" process.
+There is one proposal for better code encapsulation and re-usability in the "reusable charts" closure paradigm.

+Reference:

 * http://bost.ocks.org/mike/chart/
 * a further refinement: Towards Reusable Charts: http://www.toptal.com/d3-js/towards-reusable-d3-js-charts
 * Final Code: http://bl.ocks.org/rcmoore38/9f2908455355c0589619

-(This is the style Jim Vallandingham uses in his tutorials.)
+Note: This is the style Jim Vallandingham uses in his tutorial code.

-**See example using it in using_reusable_barchart.html.**
+**See example using it in [using_reusable_barchart.html](using_reusable_barchart.html).**

-## D3 Layouts
+## Other D3 Layouts

-Other layouts we haven't covered are listed in Chapter 11: http://chimera.labs.oreilly.com/books/1230000000345/ch11.html
+Other layouts we haven't covered are listed in Chapter 11: http://chimera.labs.oreilly.com/books/1230000000345/ch11.html.

-Also see the docs: https://github.com/mbostock/d3/wiki/Layouts
+Also see the D3 docs: https://github.com/mbostock/d3/wiki/Layouts

 * **Tree / dendrogram**: http://bl.ocks.org/mbostock/4063570, with a how-to (untested) here: http://www.meccanismocomplesso.org/en/dendrogramma-d3-parte1/